jfspps/howtos/Java/Deadlocks.md

 # Deadlocks

-The deadlock arises because each thread is trying to acquire locks in different order.
-For example, thread1 seeks lock 1 then lock 2; thread2 seeks lock 2 then lock 1.
+A deadlock can arise when each thread is trying to acquire locks in different order.
+For example, ```thread1``` seeks lock 1 then lock 2; ```thread2``` seeks lock 2 then lock 1.
 If they tried to seek both locks in the same order then a deadlock would not occur.
 These issues can be further complicated with more locks.

 ```java
 public class Main {